cloud-agnost/agnost-website/blog/2023-07-12-high-level-overview-of-agnost-architecture.md

   clients.
 - **API Server**: As briefly mentioned above, each version of an app developed in Agnost Cluster has its API Server.
-API Servers are created as a Knative service, a.k.a serverless function.
+API Servers are created as a Knative service, a.k.a. serverless function.
 The API servers are responsible for running the handler code for app endpoints and the handler code for message queues and cron jobs.
 They run in autoscale mode so that when the workload of the API server increases, new API Sever pods are created to handle increased